A local governing council for the Bahá’ís of Toronto

 Also, if an individual is struggling with a personal problem, or if a group of friends cannot come to a resolution on one problem or another, then the Spiritual Assembly serves as a body to which they can turn for guidance and support.

 The Local Assembly is elected every year in late April.
-2018 marks the 80th anniversary of the formation of this administrative body in Toronto.
+This administrative body has been functioning in Toronto every year since its formation in 1938.

 At the moment, the Assembly meets at the Toronto Bahá’í Centre on Bloor Street West about once a week for about three or four hours.
 A large portion of its meeting is devoted to consulting about how to nurture the spiritual life and growth of the community.
 The Assembly is currently striving to meet with an increasingly wider body of people, including the community as a whole, individuals, consultants, and other institutions of the Bahá’í Faith.